pushpu77/mito-power-ml/README.md

 # DataSets
 Two types of datasets were used to implement the segmentation model:

 Real Images Dataset: This dataset comprises 60 corresponding face and eye masks.
-It was primarily used in transfer learning.
+It was primarily used in transfer learning. <br>
 SBVPI Dataset: This dataset was used for training the basic U-Net model, providing a significant amount of data for robust model training.
 Augmentations were applied to both datasets to remove location invariance and enhance model performance.